S-Guha-Systems/NationalRemoteSchool/README.md

 # National Remote School 🌐📚

+National Remote School is an NGO initiative dedicated to providing completely free online education up to 12th class by [Soumwadeep Guha](https://www.linkedin.com/in/soumwadeepguha/) and [Shreshtha Das](https://www.linkedin.com/in/shreshtha-das-538477379/).
+We believe that every child deserves access to quality education, regardless of financial background or geographical barriers.
+Through innovative online tools and inclusive resources, we strive to make learning accessible to all.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 It powers the **National Remote School** initiative – providing **free online education up to 12th class** for children in need.